vinliao/blog-next/content/about.md

 Hi, I'm Vin.

-I write stuff, which you can read [here.](/posts) It's mostly blog, but occasionally I write essay or short story.
+I write essay and blog, which you can read [here.](/posts) I also have a [Twitter](https://twitter.com/broccoliao) account for writing down raw and unedited thoughts.

-If you own a business/product, I can help you optimize your sales funnel to sell more of your product with direct response copy.
-To know more, click [here.](/copywriting)

 Contact: vin@vinliao.com